396,000 Washington families now struggle every day to put food on the table.

 Families face increasingly tough challenges to make ends meet and put food on the table.
 Over the past three years, the number of hungry families grew by 85% across Washington.
 Now when it is needed more than ever, our coalition supports a balanced approach to the state budget that restores and protects our state’s hunger relief system so we can ensure our neighbors can meet their most basic need: food.

 Restore full funding for the State Food Assistance Program (SFA)

-Reinvest funding in the Farmers Market Nutrition Program for WIC and Seniors (FMNP)
+Restore Funding for Farmers Market Nutrition Programs for WIC and Seniors

 To read about our past Legislative Agendas, Click Here.